Atternatt/TestingWorkshop/README.md

 # Introduction
 Wellcome to the testing workshop for android.
-In this workshop we are going to learn and practice the frameworks we are going to use in order to unit test our code in Picsart.
+In this workshop we are going to learn and practice the frameworks we are going to use in order to unit test our code.

-This Workshop is mainly set for regular domain business and presentation logic.
-We can say It's focused on the **social** part of picsart.

 >:warning: Please read this README file carefuly as it includes all the information, and resources you'll need in order to start worrking on it.
 # Frameworks